alfonsekon/delete-me-vim/README.md

 ## Release Notes

+### 0.0.5
+- Bug Fixes
+    - When line count gets low it creates new lines to get it back to normal

 ### 0.0.4
 - Fixed a bug where restarting the extension did not reset everything, and the gameplay becomes deleting `Game Over!`s instead of `Delete Me!`s.
 - Added a prompt to restart the game.